jetbrains-academy/javascript-course/Variables/Creating variables/task.md

 ```
 You can read more about this function [here](https://developer.mozilla.org/en-US/docs/Web/API/console/log_static).

-Note: in JavaScript you can use both single and double quotes for strings.
-To unify, we'll use double quotes.
+_Note: In JavaScript, you can use either single or double quotes for strings.
+For consistency, we will use double quotes._

 ```javascript
 let greeting = 'Hello';  // also correct string